2024 Solar Incentives Guide for Hillcrest Heights, MD - Tax Credits & Rebates

 EcoWatch's Hillcrest Heights, MD Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your solar system – or get in touch with a local Hillcrest Heights solar installer — to clarify which incentives you might qualify for.
+Your best bet is to talk to the company that installed your solar system – or call a local Hillcrest Heights solar installer — to better understand which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Can I use a combination of multiple types of renewable energy to power my home?